renamedquery/esp32-pc/README.md

 ### Specs:

 - 520KB RAM
 - 448KB ROM
 - 80MHz processor clock speed
 - 3 bit VGA colors (RGB)
 - 640x480 output resolution
 - 6 physical ESP32 devices

+### Why am I doing this?

+I have quite a bit of experience programming on high end desktop computers, and thought that it would be useful to learn how to program on a system with much tighter tolerances and lower specs.